 When a door opening exceeds 2 meters (72″), additional EAS System antennas are installed to create additional aisles to the width of the door opening.

-Provent provides three types of EAS antenna installations: transceiver, single aisle, and multi-aisle.
-The type of installation that works best for a store will depend upon the size of the entrance door opening, whether the door opens inwards or out, and the merchandising plan.
+INEO provides three types of EAS antenna installations across nine available radio frequencies.
+The systems are available as transceiver, single aisle, and multi-aisle, in 1.81MHz, 1.95MHz, 1.99MHz, 2.0MHz, 3.25MHz, 4.6MHz, 4.7MHz, 4.8MHz and 8.2MHz.
+The type of installation that works best for a store will depend upon the size of the entrance door opening, whether the door opens INor out, and the merchandising plan.